Magneticraft-Team/ModelLoader/README.md

 UV coordinates, keyframes, etc. This combination make the model mostly human readable while keeping the models small.

-Only of the main reasons to supports this format, apart from the great adoption by 3D tools, is the fact that allows animations.
+One of the main reasons to supports this format, apart from the great adoption by 3D tools, is the fact that allows animations.
 Currently this library supports keyframe animations with translation, rotation and scale channels.
 The format also allows skeletal